 Bolívar SquarePlaza de Bolívar

-Bolívar Square (Plaza de Bolívar) is Bogotá’s historic Plaza Mayor, laid out with the city in the 16th c as the ceremonial and commercial heart of the colonial Andes.
-Renamed for Simón Bolívar and marked by his 1846 statue, it became a stage for republican memory and public dissent.
-The Primatial Cathedral (1823) and the Capitol (1848–1926) frame a space where church and state still face each other, and where Colombians gather to mourn, celebrate, and argue their future.
+Bolívar Square is Bogotá’s Plaza Mayor, laid out in the 16th c. as the ceremonial and trading center of the colonial city.
+Renamed for Simón Bolívar and anchored by his 1846 statue, it became a national stage for republican memory, protest, and civic ritual.
+The Primatial Cathedral and the Capitol face each other across the open space, turning the square into a daily reminder of how church, state, and the public still negotiate Colombia’s past and future.